 Membership & Joining

-At present the club has 53 Full Members (capacity of 60), no Associate Members, 7 Country Members and 4 Honorary Life Members.
+At present the club has about 42 Full Members (capacity of 60), no Associate Members, 3 Country Members and 5 Honorary Life Members.

-Membership of the Club shall normally be open to retired or semi-
+Membership of the Club is normally open to retired or semi-

 The status of Country Member is conferred, by approval of the committee, on a Full Member when he is unable to regularly attend the meetings owing to health, domestic problems or if he has moved out of the area but still wishes to keep in touch with the club and attend when circumstances permit.

 Any member may be proposed as an Honorary Life Member in recognition of service to the Club and shall have all the privileges of subscribing members.
 Such proposal, which must be seconded by another Member of the Club, must be passed by at least two thirds of the members present at a meeting of the Club.